-Password Maint- This sub-block allows a security password to be configured for the JagBASIC programs.
+Once you enter a password, be sure to record it in a secure place and provide it to all persons who will need to access the JagBASIC program block.
+At this prompt, you can configure a security password to be configured for the JagBASIC programs.
 Press ENTER to access the sub-block.
-The terminal will then prompt with Passwd?
-Enter the desired password, up to eight characters, followed by ENTER.
-Record the password in a secure place, and give it to all persons who need access to the Config JagBASIC program block.
+The terminal will then prompt with [Passwd?]
+Enter a password of up to eight characters and then press ENTER.
 After exiting the program block this time, you will need this password to re-enter the block.

-Reset to Factory?- This sub-block allows you to reset the Config JagBASIC program block parameters to their factory settings.
+Reset to Factory?-This sub-block allows you to reset the Config JagBASIC program block parameters to their factory settings.

-Connecting the JAGUAR Terminal to a PC
+Connecting the Terminal to a PC

-Refer to the following diagrams for proper cable connections to the terminal's serial ports COM1 and COM2.
+Refer to the following diagram for proper cable connections to the terminal's serial ports COM1 and COM2.
 COM1 and COM2 are located on the Controller board, which is positioned in the top slot.

-Figure 3-1: JAGUAR Terminal Controller PCB Rear View
+Figure 3-1: Controller PCB Rear View